 Jewish Star is an initiative of Judaism Alive, 501c3.

 Once you join Jewish Star, you are in for life!
-Every year, you can enter again to apply for new/additional program opportunities until you are over the age of 27.
+You can apply for Jewish Star opportunities every year until you are over the age of 27.

 In order to be eligible to enter Jewish Star, you must meet the following criteria: